-- 20.(1) Data controllers and data processors shall implement technical, organisational and physical measures to manage security risks arising from the processing of personal information. - (2) Personal data processed under this Act shall be confidential and shall not be disclosed in any manner that contravenes this Act. - (3) The Minister may issue additional regulations relating to setting specific security standards that need to be adhered to under this section.
+- 20.(1) Data controllers and data processors shall implement technical, organisational and physical measures to manage security risks arising from the processing of personal data. - (2) Personal data processed under this Act shall be confidential and shall not be disclosed in any manner that contravenes this Act. - (3) The Minister may make regulations setting specific security standards that need to be adhered to under this section.